NavaneethaCSR/Titanic-Survival-Prediction/README.md

 How to run:
+In colab

-This script is optimized for use in Google Colab,so upload the dataset and  uses drive.mount.
+1.This script is optimized for use in Google Colab,so upload the dataset and  uses drive.mount.
-Go to the Runtime section and run all
+2.Go to the Runtime section and run all.

+If running locally:
+1.Install neccessraty packages using pip install
-You may remove or comment out the drive.mount line , if you're running locally
+2.You may remove or comment out the drive.mount line , if you're running locally